Her Heart Was In The Right Place

 I stood behind so he would not fall.
 I then told the girl that I was going to get his nurse.

 The bed alarm then went off, I stepped out to get the nurse, two nurses came immediately.
 With the nurses help, we got him in bed.
 But it was scary!
-The girl was now standing next to me, I padded her on the shoulder and softly told her that he needed to stay in bed!
+The girl was now standing next to me, I patted her on the shoulder and softly told her that he needed to stay in bed!

 Do you know of someone who should not be out of bed?
 Can you tell me about it in the comments section?